feudor2/LD-Russian-Auditory-Visual-2025/README.md

 We would like to express our gratitude to all subjects who took the time to participate in our experiment.

 ## References
-1. Lyaševskay O. N., Šarov S. A. Frequency dictionary of the modern Russian language based on the materials of the Russian National Corpus. – LLC "Publishing Center Azbukovnik", 2009.
+1. Ljashevskaja O. N. and Sharoff S. A.  Frequency dictionary of the modern Russian language based on the materials of the Russian National Corpus. – LLC "Publishing Center Azbukovnik", 2009.
 2. Peirce J. W. PsychoPy—psychophysics software in Python //Journal of neuroscience methods. – 2007. – Т. 162. – №.
 1-2. – С. 8-13.
 3. Sylvester, T., Liebig, J., & Jacobs, A. M. Neural correlates of affective contributions to lexical decisions in children and adults // Scientific Reports, 11(1). — 2021. — P. 945.
 4. Yarkoni, T., Balota, D., & Yap, M. Moving beyond Coltheart’s N: A new measure of orthographic similarity // Psychonomic bulletin & review, 15(5). — 2008. — P. 971–979.